spyder-ide/spyder/README.md

 ## Dependencies

-*Imnportant note*: Most if not all the dependencies listed below come with Python(x,y), WinPython and Anaconda, so you don't need to install them separately when installing one of these scientific Python distributions.
+**Imnportant note**: Most if not all the dependencies listed below come with *Python(x,y)*, *WinPython* and *Anaconda*, so you don't need to install them separately when installing one of these Scientific Python distributions.

 ### Build dependencies